kashitamang/meal-tracker/README.md

 - Is there some state we need to initialize?
 - Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be resused?)

-✅

 🎁 HTML Elements
 Heading

 🎁 ADD INGREDIENTS SECTION 🎁

--ingredient input (string valyes)
+✅ ingredient input (string valyes)
--quantity input (use number values)
+✅ quantity input (use number values)
--measurement dropdown (use select tag with options) -add button
+✅ measurement dropdown (use select tag with options)
+✅ add button
--remove button
+✅ remove button
--display list
+✅ display list

 Meal name input